chalatz/tours/pages/info/reviews-comments-content.md

     open as they are too busy.
 We then had a great lunch, again a place that was recommended by Kiriakos. <br>\nSo all in all, 10 out of 10.
-Thank you for all of your assistance and I know that if any of my friends are going to Rhodes, I will definitely recommend you and your team. <br>\nThank you for a great day.
-    \ kind regards  Lindsay (Oct 4th) LB43 lb43@orange.fr\n\nHi Nicholas, I just want
-    to thank you once again for the perfect day we spent in Rhodes.
+Thank you for all of your assistance and I know that if any of my friends are going to Rhodes, I will definitely recommend you and your team.
+Thank you for a great day.  kind regards  Lindsay (Oct 4th) LB43 lb43@orange.fr\n\nHi Nicholas, I just want to thank you once again for the perfect day we spent in Rhodes.
 Michael was absolutely perfect and the memories that he gave us will last forever.
 I have posted an amazing review of your company and Michael on tripadvisor.
 I will tell everyone I know how great our experience with you was. <br>\nThanks again Jeff (Sept 28th)